Raghaw Sharan Pandey: Communitization

 During his tenure as Chief Secretary, Nagaland, R.S.
 Pandey was instrumental in conceptualizing an implementing a new form of governance, referred to as Communitisation.
 Communitisation dealt with the improvement of publicly delivered services such as education, health, electricity etc. These reform measures led to significant improvements in service delivery including increase in power tariff collections, quality of health centres and fall in number of drop-outs from communitized elementary School.
 It was publicly lauded by the then Prime Minister Shri Atal Behari Vajpayee.
 R. S. Pandey also received various awards for this initiative.

 Petroleum Ministry and The Energy Sector

-R. S. Pandey was appointed as the Union Secretary in the Ministry of Petroleum and Natural Gas at a very crucial time.
+R. S. Pandey was appointed the Union Secretary in the Ministry of Petroleum and Natural Gas at a very crucial time.
 Crude oil prices were at an all-time high of $140 per barrel, with very critical implications on India’s energy security.
 His tenure saw India successfully work its way through its energy needs in this critical period.
 There was also a breakthrough in domestic oil and gas production during his tenure.
 The oil PSU strike was also witnessed during this period, and its firm handling won much praise for the Government.